Vlhermitte/LensDistortionOpenGL/README.md

-# Implementation of lens distortion simulation in OpenGL (STILL IN DEVELOPMENT)
+# Implementation of lens distortion simulation in OpenGL

 This repository is still in development.
-The code is not yet ready for use.
+The project can be used, but some features are still being implemented.

 ## Approach
 The scene is rendered to a custom framebuffer.